-UBX-NAV-STATUS message also reports whether a fix is valid in the ${\tt gpsFixOK}$ flag.
-These messages have only been retained for backwards compatibility and users are recommended to use the UBX-NAV-PVT message.
+UBX-NAV-STATUS message also reports whether a fix is valid in the gpsFixOK flag.
+This message has only been retained for backwards compatibility and users are recommended to use the UBX-NAV-PVT message.

 3.1.8.3.1 Speed (3D) low-pass filter